franekmagiera/sicp-notes/README.md

 The problem is that several processes may share a state variable and try to manipulate it at the same time.

 ## Streams
+Streams can be used to implement well-defined mathematical functions whose behaviour doesn't change, but from user's perspecvtive the system appears to have changing state.
+The former is extremely attractive for dealing with concurrent systems.

+On the other hand, if we look closely, we can see time-related problems creeping into functional models as well.
+One particularly troublesome area arises when we wish to design interactive systems, especially ones that model interactions between independent entities. (e.g. how to 'merge' two incoming streams?)